 This is the best thing that has happened to me as a person and a Kenyan artist.
 I trust that it has elevated me to a literary pedestal in that it is a continental Prize, an envy of many.
 Scores of my readers around the world were [and I believe they still are] very happy with my win.

-are from West Africa.
-By the way, although I was the only Kenyan on the shortlist of seventeen haijins, it was an honour that the judges unanimously settled on my haiku as the best piece.
+It also means that the future of African haiku [Afriku] is bright.
 This year was the third time I contested the Babishai Niwe Prize.
 Previously I did not even make it to the long list!
 One lesson to take home is, never give up.

 All or most of your works that are in the public limelight are poems; did you always want to be a poet?
 Where and when did this fascination with poetry start?

 Yes, that’s right.
-Most of my works in the public limelight are poems although I have also done radio plays, short stories, satirical essays and book reviews.
+Although I have also done radio plays, short stories, satirical essays and book reviews.
 I always wanted to be a writer, not necessarily a poet.
 My fascination with poetry started from my family.
 My paternal grandmother would customarily tell us stories.
 That tradition of storytelling has had a permanent literary impact in my life as a creative writer and poet.

 There has been a lot of controversy around this term ‘poet’.
 I have read critics calling some artists ‘rhymists’, and I have witnessed someone walk out of an event for being called a ‘fake’ poet.
 There is always that disconnect between spoken word ‘poets’ and printed word ‘poets’.
 Can you say something controversial around this topic?

 As a consequence, you may just call them spoken word artists, performing artists or whatever name.
 In any case, what’s in a name?
 Otherwise I think it’s very unkind, impolite and imprudent to call anyone a ‘fake’ poet no matter how ‘fake’ their piece or rendition seems.
-Instead, make efforts to nurture their ‘wanting’ artistic ability.
-By the way, although I am a page or what you are calling printed word poet, I love spoken word performances thus I keep these friends close.
-I enjoy watching and listening to them present animated renditions.
-In fact, I have a high regard for them especially when they blend their renditions with pleasant music from the guitar.
+Although I am a page or what you are calling printed word poet, I love spoken word performances thus I keep these friends close.
+I enjoy watching and listening to them.

 You’ve published widely, both in print and online.
 That is no mean feat considering that print publications for poems is a rare phenomenon.
 You actually launched a children’s poetry book, When Children Dare to Dream, in Uganda, co-authored with Beverly Nambozo Nsengiyunva.
 How has the world been receiving your poetry?
 Would you say that finally, poetry is back to life?

-I am glad you’ve acknowledged my poetic offering to the world.
-I usually receive very encouraging commentaries and reviews from ardent poets, authors and scholars; some of whom are far more advanced in their literary pursuits than me.
+I usually receive encouraging commentaries and reviews from ardent poets, authors and scholars; some of whom are far more advanced in their literary pursuits than me.
 This surely funnels me into the right direction and psyches me up to craft greater pieces.

-I am enchanted that When Children Dare to Dream is now out.
-It was a pleasure writing and editing it with Beverley Nambozo Nsengiyunva, one of the most passionate poetry darlings in Africa.
+It was a pleasure writing and editing When Children Dare to Dream with Beverley Nambozo Nsengiyunva, one of the most passionate poetry darlings in Africa.
 Our intent of publishing it was to fill the gap we identified: few materials on Children’s poetry and stories in Africa.

 Talking about your recent exploits, it seems your star tarried in Uganda.
 You studied at Makerere University, won the National Book Trust of Uganda (NABOTU) Literary Awards 2007, you are into FEMRITE, writing radio plays for Wizarts Media in Kampala, and your latest triumph at Babishai Niwe.
 When is your star moving into the Kenyan skies?
 How would you compare Ugandan appreciation of art with that of Kenya?

 That’s true.
-Most of my literary exploits are in Uganda thus I always gladly consider Uganda my second country.
+I consider Uganda as my second home.
 In 2007, the year I sat Uganda Advanced Certificate Examinations (UACE), I participated in and won the National Book Trust of Uganda Literary Awards Competition for a collection of youthful poems.
 I was then a Senior 6 student at St. Lawrence Citizens’ High School, Creamland Campus.

-After A levels, I proceeded to Makerere University in 2008 to study English, Literature and Education.
-As an undergraduate, my fervour for crafting poetry grew even more.
-And I said earlier, I was honoured to have my writing skills honed by the faculty.
-In my final year, my handwritten collection of campus life poems Lecture Room 4, bagged the first prize in the university’s annual creative writing competition.
-Studying at Makerere is one of my greatest blessings.
-Although I went to train as a teacher, I was given apposite foundation skills in Creative Writing, Editing and Publishing among other courses.
-My BA has shaped me into an all-rounder, able to even write radio plays such as Home to Community broadcast in Uganda’s main radio stations.
-By the way, most of my works are set in Uganda.
+In my final year at Makerere University where I studied English, Literature and Education, my handwritten collection of campus life poems Lecture Room 4, bagged the first prize in the university’s annual creative writing competition.
+My BA shaped me into an all-rounder, able to even write radio plays such as Home to Community broadcast in Uganda’s main radio stations.
+Most of my works are set in Uganda.

-When is my star moving into the Kenyan literary skies?
-Good question.
-My wish is that Kenya my beloved motherland will listen to me.
-Oh my!
-I almost skipped this question about appreciation of art.
-I score terribly when it comes to comparisons!
-First of all, art is very broad.
-Oh my!
-Where do I start?
-All right, allow me to focus on the art of poetry vis-á-vis prose form.
-While Uganda is chiefly famed for its poetry, Kenya is famed for its prose.
+While Uganda is famed for its poetry, Kenya is famed for its prose.
 Ugandan writers and audience honestly and gladly support talents including non-nationals.
 Even the media gives these artists ample coverage.
 They attend their concerts and buy their books.
 On the other hand, although there is a very estimable list of great prose writers, majority of Kenyans hardly ever buy or read these novels unless it is for examination purposes.
 Ugandans appreciate their local artists more than Kenyans.